dworkin/dgd/container/README.md

 The container expects the following to be present in the current directory when started:

+-   server.dgd
-    server.dgd		a configuration file for DGD (see server.dgd.example) src			the LPC source tree
+    a configuration file for DGD (see server.dgd.example)
+-   src
+    the LPC source tree
+-   state
-    state		where snapshots are stored
+    where snapshots are stored

-First, modify Dockerfile and set the USER argument to the ID of the user who owns the source tree.
-Then, copy your DGD config file to server.dgd;
+First, modify `Dockerfile` and set the `USER` argument to the ID of the user who owns the source tree.
+Then, copy your DGD config file to `server.dgd`;
-lines marked with PLACEHOLDER in server.dgd.example will be replaced by the container with appropriate container-relative values.
+lines marked with `PLACEHOLDER` in `server.dgd.example` will be replaced by the container with appropriate container-relative values.

-Then, copy docker-compose.yml.example to docker-compose.yml and change the ports to match those in the configuration file.
+Then, copy `docker-compose.yml.example` to `docker-compose.yml` and change the ports to match those in the configuration file.

-Build and start the container with "docker-compose up".
-Update the running container with "docker exec <container-id> /container/update".
+Build and start the container with `docker-compose up`.
+Update the running container with `docker exec <container-id> /container/update`.